 - Make detailed notes as soon as the interview is over.

-- Provide detailed feedback to your recruiter so they can prepare the next steps with the candidate or narrow their searching for additional candidates.
+- Provide detailed feedback to your recruiter so they can prepare the next steps with the candidate or narrow their search for additional candidates.

 Other Candidate Interviewing Resources: